JMM889901/peepee.TitanFramework/Readme.md

 Venom/Templar stuff is still privated so putting this here as standalone for now, also means other mods can use it (not really recommended for until pdiff is done)

+Major update:

+Reworked just about everything

+No longer uses setfiles to get over classes.txt limit

+No longer directly sets the contents of each loadout, instead gives titans past the default 7 an extra loadout button to choose the titan class, now supports up to 20 titans, if that number is somehow reached it can easily be increased

 the peepeepoopoo mans TitanFramework
 ==
 Basic framework for adding custom titans, needlessly overcomplicated but rpak and datatables has forced my hand (that and impatience)